dddappp/aptos-blog-example/README.md

 The command parameters above are straightforward:

-* Note that `/PATH/TO/test` should be replaced with the path of your local directory where you actually place the application code.
-This line indicates mounting your local directory into the `/myapp` directory inside the container.
+* The first line indicates mounting your local directory into the `/myapp` directory inside the container.
 * `dddmlDirectoryPath` is the directory where DDDML model files are located.
 It should be a readable directory path in the container.
 * Interpret the value of parameter `boundedContextName` as the name of your application you want to develop.
 When there are multiple parts in your name, separate them with dots and use PascalCase naming style for each part.
 Bounded-context is a term in Domain-driven design (DDD) that refers to a specific problem domain scope that contains specific business boundaries, constraints, and language.
 If you don't understand this concept for now, it's not a big deal.
 * `aptosMoveProjectDirectoryPath` is directory path where on-chain Aptos contract code is placed.
 It should be a readable and writable directory path in container.